aus-hawk/estragon/README.md

 The `rules` field is a map from environment regular expressions to file maps.
 A file map is the rules for where to place dotfiles.
-The key of each mapping is the path to the file relative to the dotfile directory.
+The key of each mapping is the path to the file (or folder, but from here just refered to as files) relative to the dotfile directory.
 The value is a path (relative to the Estragon root directory or full) to the output file.
 If a value is empty, it is not exported.
 If a key is empty, it acts as a wildcard for unmatched files.
-If a key is a single slash (`"/"`), the value is a _folder_, not a file, and specifies where the root is for the environment.
+Because only one location can be specified per file, an empty key can only have an empty value.
 The value supports environment variables.
 Any files that are specified by the rules will ignore the `root` and `dot-prefix` settings.
-See the [environment string section] on how to format the environment key.
-For example:
+See the [environment string section](#environment-string) on how to format the environment key.
+For
+example:

 ```yaml
 rules: